kasrababaei/swift-notes/concurrency.md

 isolation domain or merged into an actor-isolated region in the function's body or the function's caller respectively.

+`sending` means, roughly, this value is not referenced by any other actors so you can transfer it to some actor if you want,

 ### Passing non-sendable types into actor-isolated context

 ```Swift